“For this reason I left you in Crete, that you would set in order what remains and appoint elders in every city as I directed you.” Titus 1:5

 Once this error is made, despite the best of great commission intentions, the door is wide open for ecclesiological bedlam.
 Multi-campus pastors such as Steven Furtick, Perry Noble, Mark Driscoll, and Andy Stanley are on the leading edge of man-centered entrepreneurial church-branding.
 The cult of personality of other multi-campus pastors such as Johnny Hunt, Ronnie Floyd, and Matt Chandler may not be as overt (or as creepy) as that of the former group, yet it is there nonetheless.
 The evidence of this is in their polity, their brand expansion, their rejection of sound Baptist ecclesiology.
 Satellite ecclesiology is an accident waiting to happen.
 Church members who don’t even know their own pastors are less likely to be doctrinally grounded or biblically discipled than those that do.
 Such church members are not in the care of any sort of biblical pastor but rather a “campus pastor” in the employ of a self-styled CEO preacher who lives in another town.
 When I hear “campus pastor” I don’t hear “poimén,” I hear “misthōtos” (which is translated into English as “hireling”).
 When I hear “multi-campus,” I don’t hear “Baptist,” I hear “brand.”

 What we have in the satellite church phenomenon are mega preachers with their mega teaching and their mega bucks in their mega building with their mega authority.
 They franchise out their own church models like Sonic Drive-In franchises hot dogs and milkshakes.
-I realize that global globalization is inevitable and that it has arguably help the world economy.
+I realize that global globalization is inevitable and that it has arguably helped the world economy.
 I also realize that Christians must apply scriptures written to ancient people to their modern lives.
 In the first century it wasn’t possible to pipe the most popular preachers into multiple churches via satellite or the internet.
 Shooting Andy Stanley via hologram from Alpharetta to Buckhead would have been unimaginable.
 It simply wasn’t possible to broadcast the best preacher to multiple locations.
 That wasn’t done and it couldn’t be done; now it can be.
 The problem with satellite churches, though, isn’t communication media, it’s authority.
 Even in the 1st century authority could extend from one city to another.
 It did with emperors and kings.
 It did not do so with pastors.
 It should not now do so.

 Extending authority is a great way for entrepreneurial pastors to extend their brand, sell their books, and promote themselves.
 This is not what church is about in scripture.
-The satellite expansion model is very businesslike; it’s a form of completion.
+The satellite expansion model is very businesslike; it’s a form of competition.
 Did First Baptist Woodstock, for example, need to go buy a church building in Panama City and start piping in its sermons there?
 Weren’t there already numerous Baptist churches in that area?
 Imagine a hardware store owner in Atlanta with expertise in that industry who discovered that a similar store in Panama City was going out of business.
 That owner might go down there and buy the Panama City store out of bankruptcy on the cheap and open up another location of his own brand to compete with the other hardware stores in Panama City.
 He would set up a foothold in that marketplace; same hardware, new customers, same hardware, new revenue streams.
 The other hardware stores in Panama City would have to fight to retain their market share from the new competitor.
 Why did First Baptist Woodstock feel the need to open up a campus in Panama City Beach when there are already a blue million Baptist churches in that area?
 Was no one preaching the gospel down there?
 Did the local Christians have nowhere to gather and worship?
 The same questions could be asked of any rapidly expanding mega church.
 What exactly is being expanded?
 Often the answer is clear, “the brand.”